ngozinwogwugwu/exercises/data_structures_homeworks/kd_trees/README.md

 my homework solution for the [kd-trees programming assignment](https://coursera.cs.princeton.edu/algs4/assignments/kdtree/specification.php)

 [Kd-Trees](https://en.wikipedia.org/wiki/K-d_tree) are a space partitioning data structure.
 I'm using it here to efficiently find points in the range of a rectangle
-- the black dots represent all the points in the data set
-- the rectangle is outlined in black
-- the red dots represent the points within the rectangle
-- the blue lines represent horizontal partitions
-- the red lines represent vertical partitions

 ## How to run it yourself
 ```bash